 Hotspot Shield does not store traffic logs or IP addresses associated with user activity, but it does store IP addresses to serve tracking cookies and inject advertisements into users’ browsers.
 These cookies can be used by third parties to serve advertisements, and Hotspot Shield says it is not responsible for how third parties use its data.
 Because of this, Hotspot Shield does not meet our privacy standards.
 The actual VPN service logs metadata including timestamps and bandwidth.

 DNS leak protection seems to work, although Hotspot Shield does not operate its own DNS servers and tells users to opt for Google DNS.
-It does not have a kill switch.
+The desktop app has a kill switch.
+The app protects against WebRTC and IPv6 leaks.

 Hotspot Shield’s parent company, AnchorFree, is based in the United States.
 Torrenting is allowed.
 Bitcoin is accepted.

-Missing info: RSA key size, authentication, physical or virtual servers, customer service
+Missing info: authentication, physical or virtual servers, customer service

 TorGuard keeps no logs of any sort.